ErichStyger/mcuoneclipse/Examples/MCUXpresso/LPC55S16-EVK/LPC55S16_Blinky/readme.txt

-NOTE: this is still using the M4F FreeRTOS port.
+NOTE: this project still using the M4F FreeRTOS port!

+For UART over the (J-Link or LinkServer) Debug virtual COM port:
+- JP9 (lower left corner, near PMod connector) has to be open, and JP12 (left of JP3/UART Header) needs to be closed, see https://mcuoneclipse.com/2021/12/30/lorawan-with-nxp-lpc55s16-and-arm-cortex-m33/
+- Mux pin 92 (FC0_RXDA_SDA) and pin 94 (FC0_TXD_SCL) as FLEXCOMM0 in the pins tool
+- Note: UART Tx from host sometimes is garbled?
+Issue of J-Link firmware?

 Open points:
 - merge CM33 port
 - add extra defines
 - secure heap handling
-- Drivers: I2C (HW)
 - PL_CONFIG_USE_SWO
   Start the J-Link SWO viewer in 'attach mode' on port 0:
   JLinkSWOViewerCL -swoattach on -swofreq 64000 -device LPC55S16 -itmport 0x0

-For UART over the (J-Link or LinkServer) Debug virtual COM port:
-- JP9 (lower left corner, near PMod connector) has to be open, and JP12 (left of JP3/UART Header) needs to be closed, see https://mcuoneclipse.com/2021/12/30/lorawan-with-nxp-lpc55s16-and-arm-cortex-m33/
-- Mux pin 92 (FC0_RXDA_SDA) and pin 94 (FC0_TXD_SCL) as FLEXCOMM0 in the pins tool
-- Note: UART Tx from host sometimes is garbled?
-Issue of J-Link firmware?

 Article:
 https://mcuoneclipse.com/2021/05/15/using-fatfs-and-minini-with-the-nxp-lpc55s16-evk/

 Received monitor command: SWO DisableTarget 0xFFFFFFFF SWO disabled successfully.